Mergers of compact objects with cores of massive stars: evolutionary pathways, r-process nucleosynthesis and multi-messenger signatures: Evolutionary channels

 If the entire envelope is ejected before the compact object reaches the proximity of the core then they will avoid merging, and the stripped core might explode in a second stripped-envelope SN, leaving a second compact object behind.
-In cases where the compact objects in the double compact object (DCO) binary system remain close enough after the natal-kick induced by the SN explosion, they might merge within Hubble time producing GWs that are detectable with current facilities (e.g., \citealt{TutukovYungelSon1973binaries}; \citealt{Chevalier2012IIn}; \citealt{VignaGomezetal2018DNSs}; \citealt{Grichener2023popSynth}).
+In cases where the compact objects in the double compact object (DCO) binary system remain close enough after the natal-kick induced by the SN explosion, they might merge within Hubble time producing GWs (e.g., \citealt{TutukovYungelSon1973binaries}; \citealt{Chevalier2012IIn}; \citealt{VignaGomezetal2018DNSs}; \citealt{Ablimitetal2018WDCO}; \citealt{Grichener2023popSynth}) and electromagnetic transients (e.g., \citealt{Janiuketal2013GRBs}; \citealt{Abbottetal2017bKilonova}) that are detectable with current facilities.
 Table \ref{table:DifferentOutcomes} summarizes the main evolutionary outcomes of a giant star - compact object CEE system.

 Binary systems with stars that begin relatively close to one another tend to produce NS-core mergers through a stable mass transfer episode between the post-main-sequence (post-MS) primary and the main-sequence (MS) secondary (stage 2 in channel I; left panel of Fig. \ref{fig:EvolutionRoutes}).
 Systems with larger initial separations ($3 \rm \; au \lesssim a_{\rm ZAMS} \lesssim 7 \; \rm au$), however, might be too far apart for the initiation of a CEE evolution phase between the NS and the post-MS secondary after the first SN explosion.
 In this case, an earlier CEE that occurs while the secondary star is still on the MS and the primary star is more evolved could bring the core of the post-MS primary and the MS secondary closer together before the post-MS primary is entirely stripped of its envelope, as shown in the right panel of Fig. \ref{fig:EvolutionRoutes} (stage 3).
 This evolutionary route is less common, but still leads to a non-negligible number of NS-core merger events (up to $35 \%$ for commonly used model parameters, see \citealt{Grichener2023popSynth} for more details).